Dealing With Pain? You’re Not Alone

 In the United States, an estimated 22 percent of appointments made with primary care providers are made by patients who are seeking relief from pain.
 As of 2014, Americans spent approximately 17.8 billion dollars on prescriptions for pain medications, and health economists project that chronic pain costs the economy more than $650 billion dollars each year.

-Here at The Florida House Experience, we know that the price of pain management goes well beyond a dollar figure.
+Here at FHE Health, we know that the price of pain management goes well beyond a dollar figure.
 Many of our program participants have struggled with addiction to prescription, over-the-counter and street drugs that they’ve used in an effort to combat pain and the effects of stress.
 We’re committed to introducing our patients to effective, drug-free holistic solutions to the complex issues related to substance abuse, mental health, stress and pain.

 Massage Therapy Recommended as a Pain and Stress Management Option